Design Custom Gear

 - Decrease the size of your designs.
 Nothing will weigh a T-shirt down like a gigantic design covering the whole front or back.
-A design that is reduced in size but still visible has an added bonus: it looks more tasteful and people will be more inclined to wear it.
+A reduced size but still visible design has an added bonus: it looks more tasteful and people will be more inclined to wear it.

 - Reduce the number of print areas.
 If you are printing on the front, back, and sleeves, ask yourself if you really need all that.
 Sometimes less is more and in the case of printing on soft shirts, it’s especially true.
-Limiting print areas means less ink on the shirt.
+Limiting print areas means less ink on.

 - Invert a solid logo from positive to negative.
 Picture a logo that is a giant, solid square.
 Now picture that same square but with an outline rather than filled in.
-This is one of the most important T-shirt design tips for reducing the surface area of your print.
+This is one of the most important T-shirt design tips for reducing the ink surface area.